rsm-rkalkundre/LeetCode/README.md

 # LeetCode
-Followign is a Repository of LeetCode practice questions to track my own progress!
+Following is a Repository of LeetCode practice questions to track my own progress!